Soontao/cds-feature-toggle/README.md

 @cds.features.required : ['class-service']
 service ClassService {

-  // annotate the entity events
+  // annotate the entity built-in events
-  entity Students @(cds.features : [
+  @cds.features : [
     {
-      on       : 'READ',
-      required : 'feat-student-get'
-    },
-    {
-      on       : 'UPDATE',
-      required : 'feat-student-update'
-    },
-    {
       on       : 'DELETE',
-      required : 'feat-student-delete'
+      required : 'feat-student-delete' // generally, maybe we dis-allowed user to delete entry }
-    }
     // other event will skip feature check
+  ]
-  ])              as projection on training.Student;
+  entity Students               as projection on training.Student;

+  // or simply require feature for all events/action/function under the entity
+  @cds.features.required: 'feat-teacher-management'
+  entity Teachers  as projection on training.Teacher;

   // enabled by default
   // if 'metricV2' or 'metricV3' is enabled,